influxdata/telegraf/plugins/inputs/vsphere/README.md

 [vsphere-16]: https://pubs.vmware.com/vsphere-50/index.jsp?topic=%2Fcom.vmware.wssdk.pg.doc_50%2FPG_Ch16_Performance.18.2.html

-### Configuring max_query_metrics setting
+### Configuring max_query_metrics Setting

 The `max_query_metrics` determines the maximum number of metrics to attempt to retrieve in one call to vCenter.
 Generally speaking, a higher number means faster and more efficient queries.
 However, the number of allowed metrics in a query is typically limited in vCenter by the `config.vpxd.stats.maxQueryMetrics` setting in vCenter.
-The value defaults to 64 on vSphere 5.5 and older and 256 on newver versions of vCenter.
+The value defaults to 64 on vSphere 5.5 and earlier and to 256 on more recent versions.
 The vSphere plugin always checks this setting and will automatically reduce the number if the limit configured in vCenter is lower than max_query_metrics in the plugin.
 This will result in a log message similar to this: